1And after the death of Moses the servant of Yahweh, Yahweh spoke to Joshua the son of Nun, Moses’ assistant, saying,

 23They took them from inside the tent and brought them to Joshua and to all the children of Israel, and they poured them out before Yahweh.

-24Then Joshua and all Israel with him took Achan the son of Zerah, and the silver, and the robe, and the bar of gold, and his sons, and his daughters, and his cattle, and his donkeys, and his sheep, and his tent and all that he had, and they brought them up to the valley of Achor.
+24Then Joshua and all Israel with him took Achan the son of Zerah, and the silver, and the cloak, and the bar of gold, and his sons, and his daughters, and his cattle, and his donkeys, and his sheep, and his tent and all that he had, and they brought them up to the valley of Achor.

 25And Joshua said, “Why have you brought disaster upon us?
 Yahweh will bring disaster upon you this day.”
 And all Israel stoned him; they burned them with fire and stoned them with stones.